Farmwithey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancient history of the Farmwithey name begins with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the family resided at Farnworth, a parish, in the union of Bolton, hundred of Salford, south division of Lancashire.
-CITATION[CLOSE]

 Early Origins of the Farmwithey family

 The surname Farmwithey was first found in Lancashire at Farnworth, a small hamlet within about two miles of Bolton.
 Now part of Greater Manchester, Farnworth dates back to 1185 when it was first listed as Farnewurd.
 Literally the place name means "enclosure where ferns grow," from the Old English words "fearn" + "worth."

 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.